Camel Trek in East Gobi

 On this trek you will explore the little travelled Ikh Nartiin Chuluu Nature Reserve in the eastern part of the Gobi desert.
 This diverse upland area, consisting of rock formations, grassland and desert steppe, is often hot and very dry.
 There is a population of approximately 1000 Argali sheep (Ovis Ammon), the largest species of wild mountain sheep in the world.
 Although there is no guarantee to see them, they are actually not that shy here.
 The rocky outcrops are home to about 200 Siberian Ibex (Capra Sibirica) as well.
 Sometimes herds of Mongolian Gazelle (Procapra Gutturosa) migrate through the area.
 The reserve also has a sizable population of Eurasia‘s biggest vulture, the Cinereous vulture (Aegypius Monacha).
 We will set out towards the East Gobi on the Trans-Mongolian railway line.
 For three days we will explore this spectacular area on foot (If you are an experienced rider, a horse may be rented for you).
 We will use our seasonal Red Rock ger camp and, while on the trek, will set up our own private Wilderness Camp of gers (Mongolian yurts).
 All our luggage and equipment will be loaded on to camel carts in the same way as nomadic herders used to transport their belongings, when moving from one pasture to another.
 This kind of trip is what we have labeled a ’Nomadic Journey’.
 Herders come and go to the Ikh Nart area.
 As they are essentially reliant on pastures and any precipitation in the dry environment, they migrate a lot.
 The Gobi herders are very interesting, hospitable and hardy people .

 At 08h00 pick up from your hotel in Ulaanbaatar and transfer to the railway station.
 Depart by the slow train at 09h00 and spend 6h20 travelling southeast over the grassland steppe, which gradually turns into more arid Gobi steppe.
 Disembark at Shivee Gobi, the next stop after the town of Choir.
-The train platform is seemingly in the middle of nowhere, but actually there is a small town called Shivee Gobi just 1½ km distant.
+The train platform is seemingly in the middle of nowhere, but there is a small town called Shivee Gobi just 1½ km distant.
 It serves a nearby open pit coal mine.
-From there we drive 60 km to our Red Rock Ger Camp, which is located on its own, right next to Ikh Nart reserve.
+From there we drive 60 km to Mankhan Sands, on the west edge of the Ikh Nart upland and pitch our Tentipi camp here.

 Day 2: Camel trek

-Today we load your luggage and all provisions to the camel carts and set out on our guided walk through the reserve.
-It is labyrinth of rock formations and it is easy to get lost.
-We explore the ruins of a temple, that has been destroyed in the Stalinist purges of the 1930s.
-Because of horrible stories, locals avoid the place.
-There are fantastic petroglyphs in the area as well as ancient graves from Hunnu, Turkic Khanate, imperial and Manchurian times.
-All layers of Mongolian archaeology are present.
-We will arrive at our remote cozy ger camp at Elst, which has been set up ahead of time.
-The name Elst indicates this is an area of minor sand dunes.
+Today we load your luggage and all provisions on to the camel carts and set out on our guided walk through the reserve.
+We firstly head out south, leaving the great views of the plains below behind us.
+It is a labyrinth of rock formations and it is easy to get lost.
+Keep your eyes peeled for wildlife such as Argali Sheep and Siberian Ibex.
+We will arrive at our remote cozy mobile ger camp at Elst, which has been set up ahead of time.
+The name Elst indicates this is an area of minor sand dunes here.

 Day 3: Elst Area